-Apart from any unforeseen situation, the predominantly cash-intensive stages are down payment, closing costs, and move-in expenses.
+The predominantly cash-intensive stages are down payment, closing costs, and move-in expenses, apart from any unforeseen situation.
 So, ensure you have enough cash in hand to avoid any unnecessary delay.

 Once you have saved enough for closing costs and emergency funds, the immediate next step is to get qualified for a loan.

 Additionally, getting a preapproval letter will show the seller that he is dealing with a serious buyer.

 Lenders will verify your financial information to submit your loan application for preliminary underwriting.
 The process will take some time, which can be utilized to shortlist the homes in your budget.

 Whether it’s the home or the loan, never deviate from your budget unless you’re sure about affording it.
 This is the best way to avoid financial stress in the later years.

 Look out for first-time homebuyer programs, most of which combine low-interest-rate mortgages with other assistance like down payment and closing cost assistance.
 There may also be the option of getting or improving tax credit, which will, in turn, help you with funding.

 That’s it from us on everything about buying vs. building a house!